-GallowWalkers is a 2010 (released 2013) Wesley Snipes horror-western directed by Andrew Goth from a screenplay co-written with Joanne Reay.
+GallowWalkers is a 2010 (released 2013) Wesley Snipes horror-western feature film directed by Andrew Goth from a screenplay co-written with Joanne Reay.

 Originally begun in 2006 and titled Gallowwalker, the film mixes spaghetti-western aesthetics with zombie horror.
 Due to Wesley Snipes’ tax problems, the film went through many changes and delays and was finally completed in 2010, having swallowed up a reported budget was $17 million.
 It still had no official release until a screening at the Film4 FrightFest festival in the United Kingdom on October 27, 2012.